Wisconsin Court Records

 WisconsinCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In Wisconsin, a tort case is a civil wrong suffered by an individual because of a breach in duty owed by another entity.
+In Wisconsin, a tort case is generally considered a civil wrong suffered by an individual because of a breach of duty owed by another entity.
 ‘Entity’ here may be an individual or a business.
 Businesses may also be private or government-owned.
-When the injured party files a suit, it can recover financial damages for the injuries or losses incurred.
-The Small claims Courts in the state handle cases of monetary liability of up to $5000.
-Higher values of tort cases are under the jurisdiction of Civil Divisions of Circuit Courts the state.
-There must be an injured person, as well as an alleged party to file a tort case.
+When the injured party files a suit, they may recover financial damages for the injuries or losses incurred.
+The Small Claims Courts in the state handle cases of monetary liability of up to $5000.
+Higher values of tort cases are under the jurisdiction of Civil Divisions of Circuit Courts in the state.
+There should be an injured person and an alleged party to file a tort case.

 What is Wisconsin Tort Law?

 Wisconsin Tort Law is a body of legal theories and rules that govern civil injury cases in the state.
-Four elements feature in a tort case:
+There are four elements typically featured in a tort case:

-• Cause: the breach of duty must be the direct cause of the injury
+- Cause: the breach of duty needs to be the direct cause of the injury

 Torts may be a negligent, intentional, or absolute liability.
 Negligent liability is the result of carelessness, as is the case in medical malpractice.
 Intentional tort reflects willfulness from the offender in perpetrating the act.
 An example is false imprisonment.
 Strict liability is often the case in product liability where there is no intent, but the product is defective.

-While injured persons can file a personal injury lawsuit against a private entity in the court of law, filing a lawsuit against a government agency is not the same.
+While injured persons may file a personal injury lawsuit against a private entity in a court of law, filing a lawsuit against a government agency is not done the same way.
 Wisconsin laws of tort confer some immunity on the state.
 It means there are only a few exceptions where the state becomes liable.

 What Kinds of Cases are Covered by Tort Law in Wisconsin?